 Day 2.
 Beginning with lunch on your second day, students will break out to their respective colleges for the academic portion of Orientation.
 For Honors students, the schedule looks like this:

-Lunch in the Honors Offices with Honors staff and current students.
+Lunch in the Honors Offices with your Honors Peer Mentors.

 Meet with the Honors Director.